 Best Exterior Paint Sprayer in 2026: Top Airless Picks

 Choosing the best exterior paint sprayer cuts a full house repaint from three exhausting days down to one — but only if you pick the right machine for the job.
 The wrong sprayer wastes paint, clogs mid-project, and leaves an uneven finish that looks worse than a roller job.
-The right one delivers a flawless coat in half the time, even on rough surfaces like stucco and lap siding.
+The right best exterior paint sprayer delivers a flawless coat in half the time, even on rough surfaces like stucco and lap siding.

-This guide covers the top-rated exterior paint sprayers on the market in 2026 — tested for pressure output, tip versatility, ease of cleaning, and real-world performance on house-sized projects.
+This guide covers the top-rated exterior paint sprayers tested for pressure output, tip versatility, ease of cleaning, and real-world performance on house-sized projects.
 Whether you’re painting a single-story ranch or a two-story colonial, there’s a machine here that matches your scope and skill level.

 - Sprays unthinned paint from a 5-gal bucket